phpMussel/phpMussel/readme.txt

     An ASP.NET configuration file (in this instance, to protect the "/vault" directory from being accessed by non-authorised sources in the event that the script is installed on a server based upon ASP.NET technologies).
     ~
+ /_testfiles/ (Directory)
+    Test files directory (contains various files).
+	All contained files are test files for testing if phpMussel was correctly installed on your system, and you do not need to upload this directory or any of its files except when doing such testing.
+    ~
+ /_testfiles/general_standard_testfile.txt (Test file, Included)
+    Test file for testing phpMussel general signatures.
+    ~
+ /_testfiles/graphics_standard_testfile.gif (Test file, Included)
+    Test file for testing phpMussel graphics signatures.
+    ~
+ /_testfiles/md5_standard_testfile.txt (Test file, Included)
+    Test file for testing phpMussel MD5 signatures.
+    ~
+ /_testfiles/zip_metadata_testfile.txt.gz (Test file, Included)
+    Test file for testing phpMussel metadata signatures and for testing GZ file support on your system.
+    ~
+ /_testfiles/zip_metadata_testfile.txt.zip (Test file, Included)
+    Test file for testing phpMussel metadata signatures and for testing ZIP file support on your system.
+    ~
  /vault/ (Directory)
     Vault directory (contains various files).